jcbbb/cookiyes/README.md

 ## Mini Recipe App

 This is simple mini recipe app for Telegram.
-There not many features, in fact, only two;
+There not many features, in fact, only three;

 - You can create recipes.
-When creating recipes, you can use markdown
+When creating recipes, you can use markdown;
+- You can delete your own recipes;
-- You can read recipes
+- You can read recipes;

 ### Setup